deadpixi/sam/README.rst

 a Deadpixi samterm won't work with a non-Deadpixi sam nor will a Deadpixi sam work with a non-Deadpixi samterm.

-Defining `CLASSIC_SAM_COMPATIBILITY` in `config.h` will allow backwards-compatibility between Deadpixi and classic sam, but at the expense of some of the newer features.

-(And note that there may come a time where there is a hard break with the past!)

 New Features
 ============